-Teacher professional learning communities: A participatory OER creation and adaptation approach in Karnataka, India
+Teacher professional learning communities: A collaborative OER adoption approach in Karnataka, India

 Kasinathan, G. (2015).
 Collaborative co-creation of OER by teacher educators and teachers in India: a participatory action research study.
 Presentation at OEC Global Conference, April 2015.
 Banff, Canada.
 Retrieved from http://www.slideshare.net/oeconsortium/open-educational-resources-a-method-of-teacher-professional-development-roer4d

 Kasinathan, G. (2015).
 “The means are the ends’: The alignment between OER and FOSS“.
 ROER4D blog.

 Kasinathan, G. (2014).
 Pioneering new models of teacher education and curriculum development in Karnataka

 Subject Teacher Forum (STF) : Public software for Public education